Last Modified: 08 Oct 2014

 Driving times will vary and any times listed here are approximate only.
 While much of the infrastructure in Tibet has been improved in recent years it still lacks regular maintenance and travel time will rely heavily on weather and road conditions.
-As we have our own vehicle it may also be possible to make some stops along the way for photos, meals or to chat with locals however we need to aim to complete our drives before nightfall for safety reasons.
+The distances that we travel are immense, police speed checks have been implemented to ensure safety of tourist vehicles and most days are long travel days.
+As we have our own vehicle it may be possible to make some stops along the way for photos, meals or to chat with locals however we need to aim to complete our drives before nightfall for safety reasons.

-Our journey to Samye will take approx. 5 hours.
+Our journey to Samye will take at least 5 hours.

 Samye sits at over 3600m and is home to the oldest and one of the most enchanting monasteries in Tibet.
 This is where Buddhism was established and the monastery has withstood centuries of invasion and other threats to remain standing, imposing and immense beside the river.

 Explore the magical structures that make up the Samye Monastery with our local guide giving some explanations about the complicated religious symbolism and rituals.
 Go through the assembly hall with its statues and the Jowo Khang inner chapel.
 Some of the murals here are amazingly vivid and detailed, although you'll need to purchase a permit to take photos.
 The entire Samye complex is huge so we'll have some time to explore here on our own or you can continue to walk with our guide.
 In the afternoon we can make the 30 minute climb to the top of Hepo Ri Hill with prayer flags and a spectacular view.